Online Edith Head Photo

 Edith Head’s signature.

 Edith died of myelofibrosis, an incurable bone marrow disease, in 1981.
-But her legend lives on, not only in the classic, elegant and sophisticated clothing designs but the character of Edna Mode in The Incredibles.
-She was the black-rimmed spectacle sporting eccentric superhero fashion designer.
+But her legend lives on, not only in the classic, elegant, and sophisticated clothing designs but also in the character of Edna Mode in The Incredibles.
+She was the black-rimmed spectacle sporting an eccentric superhero fashion designer.

-This quote sums up the costume designer perfectly: “She managed to make clothes that not only conveyed the moods and ideas behind a screen narrative, but were also beautiful, flattering to the stars, and inspiring to everyday women.”
+This quote perfectly sums up the costume designer: “She managed to make clothes that not only conveyed the moods and ideas behind a screen narrative, but were also beautiful, flattering to the stars, and inspiring to everyday women.”

 What are your favorite Edith Head costumes?
 Please share.